Boat Registration Number Display Rules

 RequirementStandard

-Minimum letter height3 inches (block letters)
+Minimum letter height3 inches

-Font styleBlock letters, no script or italic
+Font stylePlain vertical block characters, no script or italic

 ColorMust contrast with hull color